Abhijit1617/codecrafters-redis-java/README.md

 INFO replication

-Returns Master or Replica replication information.
+Returns the current Master or Replica replication state.

-REPLCONF

-REPLCONF listening-port 6382
-REPLCONF capa psync2
-REPLCONF ACK 0

-PSYNC

-PSYNC ? -1

-Used by the replica to request synchronization.

 ▶️ Run Locally

 Prerequisites

-Install:
+Make sure these are installed:

 Java